utkarshsharma00/febuntu_SIG/CLASS_4/Agenda.md

 # Agenda
 The topic that I'll be starting with is "Bit Manipulation".
 The notes for the same have been already uploaded in the folder.
 Do give them a read before coming to the class.
+I'll also teach "Debugging" during the class.

 ## Class Date
 Friday - 11th October 2019